reyesvicente/Hashnode-Backup/cmext4vqt000302l1dz5a1j09.md

 ---

-A few hours ago, I was asked by a senior Django developer what the difference of OneToOneField, ForeignKey and ManyToManyField.
+A few hours ago, I was asked by a senior Django developer what the difference of **OneToOneField**, **ForeignKey** and **ManyToManyField**.
 I believe I gave a pretty good explanation about it so here I am writing about it for you.

 When working with **Django models**, relationships between tables are essential to structure your data properly.
 Django provides three main types of relationships: **OneToOneField**, **ForeignKey**, and **ManyToManyField**.
 Knowing when and how to use them is key to building scalable and maintainable applications.